-Traps, Detours, and Rerouting Instructions for Returning Home
+Traps, Detours, and Rerouting Instructions on the Path of Spiritual Awakening

-This one is the first in a series of The Wizard of Oz metaphors.
-In this type of scarecrow awakening, we try to awaken through reading a lot of spiritual books or understanding who we are through intellectual concepts.
-Our conceptual mind is about as useful as a head filled with straw when it comes to knowing awake awareness as our true nature.
+We may try to awaken through reading a lot of spiritual books or understanding who we are through intellectual concepts.
+But our conceptual mind is about as useful as a head filled with straw when it comes to knowing awake awareness as our true nature.
 We need to shift into an awake awareness–based knowing.

 Here we have a strong experience of emptiness and no-self, but there is not enough heart yet.
-Here we’ve awakened from mind, body, and emotion but not yet into open-hearted awareness.
+We’ve awakened from mind, body, and emotion, but not yet into open-hearted awareness.
 Keep following the yellow brick road!